-A small disclaimer, I am not a dietitian or nutritionist, and I’m just sharing what I know.
+A small disclaimer: I am not a dietitian or nutritionist, and I’m just sharing what I know.

 Indian coconut rice recipe is usually made with fresh coconut.
-Break open the coconut and grating them is not the easy task as you think.
+Break open the coconut and grating them is not as easy as you think.
 It is the toughest, and you cannot imagine doing this during busy hours.

-What goes with Indian coconut rice recipe?
+What goes with the Indian coconut rice recipe?

 How to make Indian coconut rice recipe

 Add curry leaves, red chilies, and asafoetida.
 Adjust the red chilies according to your preference.
-If you concerned about the spiciness, then add the red chilies as a whole.
+If you are concerned about the spiciness, add the red chilies as a whole.
 Which indeed gives the flavor but not the heat.